 What Stops Managers Giving Feedback?

-Reason 1: I feeling uncomfortable
+Reason 1: I feel uncomfortable

 Let’s be honest; many people avoid what they perceive as uncomfortable conversations, especially if they think their employee will have a conflicting view of the feedback they have received.